w3c/wcag3/guidelines/groups/images-and-media/image-alternatives/image-alternatives-style-guide.md

 [Title, role, or organization] asserts that:

-* We have an organizational style guide that includes guidance on image :term[text alternatives] and a policy and/or processes that the style guide must be followed
+* Our organizational has a style guide that includes guidance on image :term[text alternatives] and a policy and/or processes that the style guide must be followed.

 ::assertion-required